YordanGeorgiev/qto/doc/md/devops_guide.md

 ## 8. WAY OF WORKING
-This section describes the way of working within a team working on the issue-tracker project.
+This section describes the way of working within a team working on the qto project.
-The work on the issue-tracker project is conducted by using the Scrum methodology, thus the Scrum
+The work on the qto project is conducted by using the Scrum methodology, thus the Scrum